davidkrisch/link-shortener/README.md

 A link shortener written as a learning tool for clojure, ring, noir, drift (migrations), and hsqldb

+This is very much a work in progress.
+There is nothing functional about it, yet.

 ## Prerequisites

 1. Download hsqldb 2.2.5